 Nationally meanwhile, attempts by a plethora of Conservative ministers to argue that the party is in fact speaking from the same page on Europe is failing to convince the public, with a number of polls over the weekend clearly showing that the voters feel the Tories are a divided party.

 According to polling by CromRes for the Independent on Sunday and the Sunday Mirror, 57 per cent agree with the statement that “the Conservative Party is more divided over Europe now than it was when John Major was Prime Minister” compared to 14 per cent who disagree.
 Data by YouGov for the Sunday Times meanwhile saw 71 per cent of respondents believing that the Conservative Party is, at presented, a divided party.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.